 1. recommends changes for the tech project and provides solutions that produce value for the stakeholders.

 Business analysis is also a research discipline that helps find business needs and identify solutions to business problems.
+Proper business analysis also helps choose the right software development services to meet project goals efficiently.

 The role of a business analyst in SDLC